h3abionet/catalogue-public/docs/advanced_search.md

 ** "Country" refers to the origin of the sample, i.e. the participant's country of residence, which may not coincide with the participant's nationality.

+**Note:** _add information describing which filtering characteristics would be available only if the dataset has been added to the archive_

 </br>

 ## Step 3.
 Exporting search results

 Researchers can save their search results by clicking on the page logo at the righthand side of the results box.
+This will produce an excel spreadsheet with the filtering criteria used as columns.

 </br>